Father · Son · Holy Spirit

 +

 DAY 4–5Design your own daily prayer rhythm.
 What combination of adoration, Scripture, confession, petition, intercession, and silence works for your life?
-Commit to 30 days of practicing it before evaluating.
+Commit to 30 days before evaluating.

-DAY 6–7Final Letter: Write a personal letter to God — to the Father, or to Jesus, or to the Spirit (or all three).
+DAY 6–7Final Letter: Write a personal letter to God — to the Father, or to Jesus, or to the Spirit.
 What has this study produced in you?
 What do you want your relationship with Him to look like?
-What are you asking Him for?

 "May the grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit be with you all."